-Trust is good, observation is better: Intersection Observer v2
+Trust is good, observation is best: Intersection Observer v2

-Intersection Observer v1 is one of those APIs that's probably universally loved, and, now that Safari supports it as well, it's also finally universally usable in all major browsers.
-For a quick refresher of the API, I recommend watching Surma's Supercharged Microtip on Intersection Observer v1 that is embedded below.
-You can also read Surma's in-depth article.
-People have used Intersection Observer v1 for a wide range of use cases like lazy loading of images and videos, being notified when elements reach position: sticky, firing analytics events, and many more.
+Intersection Observer is one of those APIs that's probably universally loved, and it's usable in all major browsers.
+Developers have used this API for a wide range of use cases, including lazy loading images and videos, notifications when elements reach position: sticky, firing analytics events, and many more.

 const onIntersection = (entries) => {